 I jest – just.
 One one side it says ‘Hairy Maclary’ and on the reverse it says ‘If found, please return to Donaldson’s Dairy’.

-Badger’ costume was FAR less time consuming, for me anyway.
-I drafted in some help from an aunt to knit Badger’ beard, and she excelled herself by adding tiny cuttings of sponge and cloth to represent Mr. Twit’s famous beard food!
+Louis’ costume was FAR less time consuming, for me anyway.
+I drafted in some help from an aunt to knit Louis’ beard, and she excelled herself by adding tiny cuttings of sponge and cloth to represent Mr. Twit’s famous beard food!

 I got an old school shirt from a friend whose son has just left school and my husband smeared it with paint to make it appear to be full of food slops.